MarcoB46/docker_swarm_k8s_showcase/readme.md

-# Docker Compose and Docker Swarm showcase example
+# Docker Compose, Docker Swarm and k8s showcase example
 This project is a showcase for **Docker**, the utility **Docker Compose** and the native Orchestration Tool **Swarm**. <br>Some of the tecknologies used in this project are:
 - NodeJS Express WebServer;
 - mongoDB;